 The ebook session started with Carl Zimmer providing some perspective on how the market has changed from even over a few years that it’s been discussed at Science Online.
 Ebooks have gone from being resisted and marginalized to being sold routinely.
 I think we are now just at the cusp of a technological leap in ebook reader capabilities.
 Much discussion was influenced by Snow Fall, a New York Times branded ebook that was much praised, but had a budget of a million dollars.

-identity session.
+Perhaps the session that was the most unexpectedly fun was the identity session.
 When I read the warm-up post from Scicurious, I had a suspicion that she had plans...
 And my hunch was right.
 She was wearing a full Batwoman costume.* I told my kilt story again.
 This prompted a rather astonishing compliment from Danielle Lee, who compared me to Tony Stark (Iron Man).
 Blush.
 (I have more to say on Ghost Rider, fear, and Iron Man later.)

 I went to the science writing for kids, and want to plug Elizabeth Preston’s (a.k.a.
 Inkfish) magazine, Muse.
 Matt Shipman recently wrote about a feature in the magazine called Bo’s Page.
 Bo’s page has six stories, and the kids have to figure out which one is fake.
 Preston said it can be tricky to think of fake stories, and she said she would welcome suggestions and contributions for Bo’s Page!
 Bloggers hear enough crazy science ideas; how hard can it be?